Peng Liyuan: First Lady (2012–present)

-On 20 November 2014, Massey University in New Zealand conferred Peng an Honorary Doctorate in recognition of her international contributions to performing arts, health, and education.
-Peng sang in a song-and-dance number in 2007 shown on Chinese television that featured Tibetans thanking the Chinese military for liberating them.
-On 6 December 2017, Juilliard School, a private performing arts conservatory in New York City, also conferred Peng an Honorary Doctorate at the China Conservatory of Music in Beijing, in recognition of her accomplishment as an outstanding artist, and also for her contribution to cultural exchanges between China and the United States.
+On 20 November 2014, Massey University in New Zealand conferred upon Peng an Honorary Doctorate in recognition of her "international contributions to the performing arts and health and education programmes".
+On September 28, 2015, in the presence of Peng Liyuan, Joseph W. Polisi, President of the Juilliard School, formally announced the establishment of the Tianjin Juilliard School, which would be the a new campus of Juilliard school outside New York City and the first educational institution in China to provide a U.S.-accredited Master of Fine Arts in Performing Arts degree.
+On 6 December 2017, Juilliard School conferred Peng an Honorary Doctorate at the China Conservatory of Music in Beijing, in recognition of her accomplishment as an outstanding artist, and also for her contribution to US-China cultural exchanges.
+On October 26, 2021, Peng Liyuan sent a congratulatory letter to the inauguration of the Tianjin Juilliard School.